 There’s nothing worse than putting your heart and soul into your new DIY website, then, six months down the line, wanting to add a new feature and finding it’s not possible.

 So if you’re considering a DIY website, think about how your business might progress over the coming years and what you might want to add to it.
 If the tool you’re planning to use doesn’t support your plans, maybe you need to have a rethink.

 You may find it difficult to create your own DIY website, because you’re too close to it.
-You may not see it clearly, or from your customers’ point of view, which means your result could be somewhat insular and inconsiderate of their needs.
+And you may not see it clearly, or from your customers’ point of view.

 I’m Jenny Lucas, a freelance copywriter, content writer and website specialist, based in Leicestershire, UK.